miketahani/pg-ws-react/README.md

 Somewhat convoluted right now.
 I may bake this into a script at some point.

 - Start a postgres server.
-Your credentials will be read from the commandline:
+Your credentials will be read from env vars:

 ```
 The default values for the environment variables used are: